echabert/ESIPAPCpp/sessions/statistics_calculator.md

 **Instructions:**
   - Implementing the code and updating the file *main.cpp* for using and testing the class implementation.
   - Building and testing the program to check the class implementation.
+  - Does your code work when *data_* is empty?
+Please check this case and fix your code if it does not tolerate a such case.

 ## Step 2.4: enriching the structure of the class